 - The enterprise market requires reliable wireless access across various settings, including smart cities, utilities, factories, buildings, campuses, transportation hubs, stadiums, and suburban developments.
 Our NimbeLink embedded modems serve numerous enterprise sectors requiring cellular connectivity such as packaging, logistics, EV charging, smart cities, smart buildings, agriculture, asset tracking, and self-service innovations.
 These NimbeLink cellular modems, which are both patented and end-device certified, minimize the need for additional carrier certifications.
 Our asset trackers are deployed globally across transportation, supply chain, and other specialized applications.
 In addition to hardware, our asset tracking offering includes a recurring revenue component, our subscription-based NLink cloud-based device enablement platform, which allows for deployment and integration with enterprise systems via open application programming interfaces.
 Our custom products feature joint engineering collaboration with strategic customers to develop industrial IoT products (IIoT) for specific applications while helping them reduce their time to market.
 Our enterprise IoT and machine-to-machine (M2M) antennas are extensively deployed in diverse systems, devices, and applications, including access points, gateways, FWA devices and utility meters.
-In 2023, we unveiled a new line of FWA products designed to address 5G connectivity challenges, reduce deployment costs and enhance customer experiences.
-We started shipping our FWA devices in the second quarter of 2024.
-In 2023, we announced our LighthouseTM smart repeaters platform designed to reduce an operator's capital expenses for extending range, while enhancing 5G coverage. - The consumer market represents a vast audience utilizing wireless-enabled devices.
+In the second quarter of 2024, we started shipping our new line of FWA products designed to address 5G connectivity challenges, reduce deployment costs and enhance customer experiences.
+In 2024, we continue to advance with our LighthouseTM customer trials -smart repeaters platform designed to reduce an operator's capital expenses for extending range, while enhancing 5G coverage. - The consumer market represents a vast audience utilizing wireless-enabled devices.
 Our embedded antennas are deployed in various consumer applications including access points, wireless gateways, FWA devices, Wi-Fi routers and extenders, smart TVs, smart home devices, and set-top boxes.
 These consumer products support a variety of technologies, products and services, including LTE, 5G, Wi-Fi, Bluetooth, LPWAN and GNSS (Global Navigation Satellite System).
-We announced in November 2023 that Airgain was selected by a major Tier 1 MNO in North America to supply its next generation antennas for its indoor FWA.
-This selection comes amid ongoing consumer shifts away from traditional wired broadband to wireless as more major telecom providers offer broadband internet access as part of their bundled offerings.
-We continue to grow our relationships with MSOs and MNOs as the market evolves with both wired and wireless broadband internet offerings. - In the automotive market, our products are deployed in a wide range of vehicles in the fleet and aftermarket applications, supporting a variety of technologies that include Wi-Fi, LTE, 5G, LPWAN, GNSS, and Bluetooth.
+We continue to grow our relationships with MSOs and MNOs as the market evolves with both wired and wireless broadband internet offerings.
+We currently ship a tier-one MNO embedded antenna system and a tier-one MSO Wi-Fi 7 router antenna system. - In the automotive market, our products are deployed in a wide range of vehicles in the fleet and aftermarket applications, supporting a variety of technologies that include Wi-Fi, LTE, 5G, LPWAN, GNSS, and Bluetooth.
 Fleet and aftermarket products in the automotive market typically consist of applications where vehicular wireless routers are paired with external antenna systems to provide connectivity to mobile assets.
 We offer a full line of external fleet antennas that are designed to be rugged, reliable, and flexible to meet almost any need.
-We design our products for performance, quality, and long product life and our antennas connect to almost any vehicular router or modem.
-These antennas include high-performance and low-profile versions that mount on the roof, trunk, windshield, or dashboard and are optimized for 5G, 4G, Wi-Fi, and GNSS.
-In January 2024 we announced our next-generation product named AirgainConnect Fleet (AC-Fleet).
-The AC-Fleet solution is 5G and carrier agnostic allowing for a larger target market compared our first generation AC-HPUE solution.
+We design our products for performance, quality, and long product life, and our antennas connect to almost any vehicular router or modem.
+These antennas include highperformance and low-profile versions that mount on the roof, trunk, windshield, or dashboard and are optimized for 5G, 4G, Wi-Fi, and GNSS.
+In the third quarter 2024, we expanded our product offering with a second generation AirgainConnect® Fleet system solution - a low profile, roof-mounted, all-in-one 5G vehicle gateway that provides 5G cellular connectivity with built-in GPS and Wi-Fi hotspot functionalities.